 ing dental calculus, periodontal disease and five periapical lesions.
 Interestingly, this individual also had transitional vertebrae, affecting T11 and T12, as seen in F033A SK01.
 The fifth lumbar vertebra had a separated neural arch (spondylolysis).
 Joint disease occurred on most vertebrae, having led to the fusion of two cervical vertebrae, and extra-spinal joint disease occurred in almost all joints.
 However, the most striking observations related to a number of healed fractures - the left parietal bone showed a small depression fracture (fig. 10), caused by bluntforce trauma, the right clavicle was fractured and the right hand had two fractured bones.
 This individual also had a healed fracture of the coccyx.
 It is unlikely that the blunt-force trauma was caused by an accident, while all other injuries could have been sustained during everyday activities.
-Small circular or oval depression fractures are usually caused by a blow to the head with a blunt object such as a club preterm fetus aged 36-39 weeks in utero.
+Small circular or oval depression fractures are usually caused by a blow to the head with a blunt object such as a club or stone.

+Of later Napatan or Early Meroitic date31 are a number of individuals that will be briefly discussed here.32 F030 SK01 is the youngest individual found at MOG034; based on long bone length this is a preterm fetus aged 36-39 weeks in utero.
 F033 SK01 and SK02 are both also non-adults, although slightly older at 3-9 months and 1-2 years of age.
 Only F033 SK01 had evidence for disease.
-Extensive porous new bone had formed on a number of skeletal elements, including the maxilla, mandibular rami and some cranial bones, scapulae, ribs and long bones of the extremities.
+Extensive porous new bone had formed on a number of skeletal elements. including the maxilla, mandibular rami and some cranial bones, scapulae, ribs and long bones of the extremities.
 The nature of the newly formed bone and pattern of bones affected can be found in individuals suffering from scurvy (vitamin C deficiency), although a non-specific infectious disease is more likely, assuming that fresh produce was available on a regular basis.
 The porous nature of the newly formed bone indicates that the disease was still active at the time of death.
 F034B SK01, an older female, suffered a periapical lesion, but showed no other evidence for dental disease.
 However, her right scapula had a separated tip of the acromion process (fig. 11); this is the second case of os acromiale in skeletons from MOG034.33